Eagles security guard DiSandro banned from sideline for Sunday Night Football vs. Cowboys

-Dom DiSandro is allowed to travel with the team and perform all other work duties when Philadelphia (10-2) plays at Dallas (9-3).
+DiSandro is allowed to travel with the team and perform all other work duties when Philadelphia (10-2) visits Dallas (9-3).
 But he is not allowed on the sideline.

 “This is an ongoing conversation with the NFL, and we are going to respect the restriction that is currently in place,” the Eagles said in a statement.